 Heaven is reached through a happy, healthy, and loving family environment.
 This truth is supported by the fourth commandment, Honor thy Father and Mother.

 If this is my last post, I want all to know there was only one purpose for all that I have written; to have made a positive difference in the lives of others.

-Anthony “Tony” Boquet, Vice President, Education & Development at The American College of Financial Services and the author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary”
+Anthony “Tony” Boquet, the author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary”